 - Retinal dysplasia: an eye disease

-Dog insurance helps protect your pup and your pocket, reducing the expenses associated with accident, illness, or injury.
+Dog insurance helps protect your pup and your pocket, reducing the expenses associated with accident, illness, and a range of other health situations.
 If you’re the proud owner of a Labrador Retriever, or you’re thinking of becoming one, grab a quick quote today.